SamSam1222/DriveWave/README.md

 ### Customizations
 1. The admin interface is customized using the Jazzmin theme.
-2. You can customize the spa services and booking models in the TransVoyage/models.py file.
+2. You can customize the DriveWave services and booking models in the DriveWave/models.py file.
 3. The JAZZMIN_SETTINGS in settings.py can be modified to change the admin interface’s branding.

 ### Contributing